Heeuul/Ants-n-Bugs/README.md

 # Ants n Bugs

-Assignment - Object Oriented Analysis and Design
+_Object Oriented Analysis and Design - Assignment_

 ### 2D simulation of predator and prey.